nomemory/andreinc-site/_posts/2010-09-30-generic-data-structures-in-c.md

 ```

 Depending on the type supplied as the argument, different code will be generated.
-A macro can be associated with blocks of code, we just need to use `\` to signal the fact to the `#preprocessor`.
+A macro can be associated with blocks of code, we just need to use `\` to signal a multi-line macro.

 ```c